IBM-Security/ibm-security-integrations/jboss/README.md

 where the indentation when adding the values to the template files must match the expected yaml indentation.

-4. Test out the integration
+4. Test out the integration\
+To test out the integration open a new web browser and navigate to https://ibm.security.integration.demo:30443/wildflysso/SecTestWeb